sokoki86/Preparez-frontend-sourceCode/README.md

 Preprez

 Preparez is a recipe sharing app that allows users to add, delete, and edit recipes shared with other users on the platform.
+For Demo purposes you can use the dummy user: username:Penny password:Happy

 A live link to this app can be found here https://preparez-frontend-source-code.vercel.app/